Farmed mealworms in a bin.

 Commercial Feeds

-The easiest way to ensure your quail are getting enough protein is by using a high-quality, commercial feed designed for game birds.
-These feeds are formulated to provide the exact levels of protein and other nutrients your quail need.
-I always recommend checking the label to make sure the protein content is within the appropriate range for your birds’ age.
+The easiest way to ensure your quail are getting the right amount of protein is by using high-quality, commercial feeds formulated specifically for game birds.
+These feeds are designed to provide a balanced mix of protein and other essential nutrients.

 Starter Feed (for chicks 0-6 weeks)